deepintdev/deepint-documentation/EXTERNAL-SOURCES.md

  - `filter` - Data filter.
 See [Sources filtering](./SOURCES.md#api-filtering).
  - `projection` - List of features (indexes) to return, split by commas.
 Example: `0,1,2`
  - `order` - Index of the feature to order by.
-Set to `-1` to use defaul order.
+Set to `-1` to use default order.
  - `dir` - Can be `asc` (Ascendant) or `desc` (descendant), for the order direction.
  - `skip` - Number of rows to skip.
 Set to `-1` to ignore.
  - `limit` - Max number of rows to return.
 Set to `-1` for no limit.